 Using the Gizmo and Booleans for Hard Surface modeling.
+(CLOSED)

 Hard surface modeling has plenty of workflows that offer varying degrees of creative freedom.
 In this blog post I will examine the Gizmo tool in Zbrush 18 and how in conjunction with Booleans, can offer an interesting workflow that may help in hard surface modeling.